 Losing a person you love is one of the most painful trials and tribulations one can experience in life.
 This pain can lead to psychological stress and the development of substance use disorders in an effort to cope with the onset of grief.
 It is not uncommon for someone who loses their son, daughter, wife, or husband to experience a range of emotions that fluctuates from denial and rage, to depression and despair.
-In response to this onslaught of emotions, previously-sober grievers may begin to drink to numb the pain.
-Slowly, they begin to drink more and more as a means to regulate their emotions and take the edge off.
-Binge drinking and heavier periods of episodic drinking occur more frequently as the drinker desperately turns to alcohol as a means of self-medication.
-This drinking habit may then develop into a full-on addiction, better known as alcoholism, as someone begins to need alcohol just to function.
+In response to this onslaught of emotions, even previously-sober grievers may begin to drink or do drugs to numb the pain, and those with a predisposition to or history of substance abuse are at even greater risk.
+Slowly, they begin to drink or use more and more as a means to regulate their emotions and take the edge off.
+Binge drinking and heavier periods of episodic drinking or drug use occur more frequently as the drinker desperately turns to alcohol and drugs as a means of self-medication.
+This drinking habit may then develop into a full-on addiction, (in the case of alcohol better known as alcoholism), as someone begins to need alcohol just to function.

 Grieving the Loss of a Loved One to Addiction

-Losing a loved one to an illicit substance is probably one of the most painful experiences someone can endure.
-Each day, America loses 115 people each day to drugs like Heroin, Oxycodone, and Methadone.
+Losing a loved one to a substance use disorder is probably one of the most painful experiences someone can endure.
+Each day, America loses 115 people to drugs like Heroin, Oxycodone, and Methadone.
 In 2016, 17,087 people died due to Opioid addiction.
-Mothers tell stories of losing a teenaged child to a heroin addiction.
 Family members and friends who have lost someone to addiction experience a cycle of grief.
 These experiences can include:

 Anxiety, Grief, and Benzodiazepines